NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 - Changes to the Nix language, such as new built-ins, syntactic or semantic changes, etc.
 - Changes to the command-line interface
-- Some non-trivial internal changes that are likely to introduce bugs

 # Lifecycle of an experimental feature